ini272/majordomo/design_decisions.md

 -   **Moral Clarity:** A quest has an unambiguously good outcome.
 This provides a restful escape from the complex moral calculus of the real world.
 -   **Agency and Progression:** Users are not just completing tasks; they are Heroes on a journey.
 Their actions have a direct, measurable impact, which is visualized through XP, levels, and tangible rewards.

+## I.B.
+Design Constraints & Core Values

+The following principles guide all design and engineering decisions:

+-   **Mobile-First:** The app is designed for phones first, tablets second, desktop third.
+Touch interactions and responsive layouts are foundational, not afterthoughts.
+-   **Self-Hosted Simplicity:** The system must run locally with minimal infrastructure.
+SQLite + FastAPI on a single machine is the target.
+No cloud dependencies, no complex DevOps.
+-   **Family-Friendly & Private:** All data remains on the home network.
+No external logins, no tracking, no ads.
+The app is safe for kids to use independently.
+-   **Low Friction, High Engagement:** The user should be completing their first quest within 30 seconds of opening the app.
+No tutorials, no onboarding, no friction.
+The fantasy flavor does the heavy lifting.
+-   **Incremental Complexity:** The MVP is deliberately simple.
+Advanced features (classes, boss quests, dynamic events) come later, once the core loop is proven.

 ## II.
 Core Gameplay Mechanics

 The system is built on a foundation of proven RPG mechanics to ensure long-term engagement.